tomheaton/mcjty-website/docs/mods/efab.md

 ## Introduction

-Using EFab you can define recipes (with a json system) that use various mechanics like the 3x3 crafting grid, liquids, steam, mana, RF and so on.
+Using EFab you can define recipes (with a JSON system) that use various mechanics like the 3x3 crafting grid, liquids, steam, mana, RF and so on.
 In a way it extends the usual 3x3 crafting system with additional requirements.
 The recipes show up in JEI.

 ## Commands